 Top 5 Commentaries on the Books of 2 Peter and Jude

 The epistles of 2 Peter and Jude are among the most neglected books in the Bible.
 Both books are dealing with the same problem.
 2 Peter and Jude were written to combat the rise of false teachers in the Christian churches.
 These books are, therefore, extraordinarily relevant, even today.
-There are a number of helpful commentaries on the books of 2 Peter and Jude, and the following are five of the best.
+There are a number of helpful commentaries available, including Dr. Sproul’s volume on 1-2 Peter.
+The following are the best on 2 Peter and Jude.

 1. Gene L. Green — Jude and 2 Peter (Baker Exegetical Commentary on the New Testament, 2008).

 Until very recently, there were not a lot of choices for good commentaries on 2 Peter and Jude.
 The situation has changed dramatically in recent years with the publication of several very good works.
 If you are able to have only one commentary on 2 Peter and Jude, this recent commentary by Gene Green should be at the top of your wish list.
 At 450 pages, it is thorough without becoming inaccessible.
 It should be of use to both students and pastors.
 Highly recommended.

 2. Peter H. Davids — The Letters of 2 Peter and Jude (Pillar New Testament Commentary, 2006).

 Until the publication of Gene Green’s commentary, this volume by Peter Davids was the best commentary on these two neglected books.
 Like all of the other volumes in the Pillar series, it is accessible and insightful.

 3. Douglas J. Moo — 2 Peter, Jude (NIV Application Commentary, 1997).